tc39/proposal-signals/README.md

 Both computed and state Signals are garbage-collected like any JS values.
 But effect Signals have a special way of holding things alive: If an effect Signal has had `.get()` called on it, then any computed Signals that the effect references will be held alive as long as any of the underlying states are reachable, as these may trigger a future `notify` call (and then a future `.get()`).
 For this reason, remember to call `[Symbol.dispose]` to clean up effects.

-> TODO: Investigate whether automatic GC of computed Signals which are not referenced by effects is implementable without too much overhead

 ### An unsound escape hatch

 `Signal.unsafe.untrack` is an escape hatch allowing reading Signals *without* tracking those reads.
 This capability is unsafe because it allows the creation of computed Signals whose value depends on other Signals, but which aren't updated when those Signals change.
 It should be used when the untracked accesses will not change the result of the computation.